2021–22 Port Vale F.C. season: EFL League Two

 On 1 February, Vale earned a 1–1 home draw with league leaders Forest Green Rovers and could have won the game if it weren't for Rovers levelling the score with ten minutes left to play.
 A 3–1 win was achieved at struggling Carlisle, their first away win for two months.
-The unbeaten run was extended to five games following a 0–0 home draw with third-placed Northampton Town, though Clarke was highly critical of his side's performance.
+The unbeaten run was extended to five games following a 0–0 home draw with third-placed Northampton Town.
+However, Clarke was highly critical of his side's performance.
 Another draw against an automatic promotion chasing team was achieved after Proctor's stoppage-time equaliser secured a 1–1 draw at Tranmere in a game Clarke was absent for due to a family bereavement.
-However three days later they were the victims of a stoppage-time equaliser as Rochdale won themselves a point with their only shot on target.
+However, three days later they were the victims of a stoppage-time equaliser as Rochdale won themselves a point with their only shot on target.
 With Clarke's absence continuing, Adam Murray was brought in to support acting manager Andy Crosby.
 They oversaw a 2–0 home win over Stevenage which took Vale to within three points of the play-offs, with Crosby saying "I couldn't be prouder of the players".

 Vale opened March in much the same fashion as the previous month, drawing 1–1 with mid-table Harrogate Town.
 A dull 1–0 defeat at Colchester brought the unbeaten run to an end, with the hosts scoring the only goal of the game on 85 minutes.
 Garrity scored twice as Vale came from behind to beat Crawley 4–1 and reignite their play-off hopes.
 They again came from a goal down to beat Mansfield 3–1, with substitute Harratt claiming a brace.
-A third successive win came at Bradford City, with opposition manager Mark Hughes noting that "they have two strikers [Proctor and Wilson] who were good enough to retain possession and get people around them".
+A third-successive win came at Bradford City, with opposition manager Mark Hughes noting that "they have two strikers [Proctor and Wilson] who were good enough to retain possession and get people around them".
 The winning streak came to an end with a 0–0 draw at home to second-place Exeter City, with Crosby saying after the game that "I was trying to blow it over the line" as David Amoo had a last minute half-chance to win the game.
 They returned to the play-off places with a 2–0 home victory over Sutton United, a game notable for a scissor kick goal from Proctor.
 On 30 March, Clarke began a 'phased return' in support of Crosby, before taking full control again at the end of the season.